Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p8s_1/README.md

 **DISCLAIMER:** *I haven't gotten around to clearing P8S myself yet, so I may be missing some context in the translation below.*

+### Things to check on Party Finger

+- Check the Gorgons priority system- there are several different priorities going around, **even between the two sets of macros below.**

+## Waun Siu's macro

-The following is [Waun Siu's macro](https://jp.finalfantasyxiv.com/lodestone/character/15557346/blog/5090419/), which has been the base for P8S prog in JP.
+The following is [Waun Siu's macro](https://jp.finalfantasyxiv.com/lodestone/character/15557346/blog/5090419/), which has been one of the macros going around JP PF.

 ### Japanese